Alejogb1/job-board/blog-data/how-can-python-be-used-to-animate-bubble-maps.md

 id: "how-can-python-be-used-to-animate-bubble-maps"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 Animated bubble maps, eh?
 I recall a project back in my geospatial analysis days where we needed to visualize urban migration patterns over time; a static map just wouldn't cut it.
 Python, thankfully, has a rich ecosystem that made that feasible.
 It's more than possible, and I've found that focusing on a few core libraries makes the process relatively straightforward.

 The general approach involves three primary phases: data preparation, map rendering, and animation.
 Each has its own nuances, of course, but let’s unpack them.